 This will trigger an email to be sent to the customer informing them of the new balance, with a Pay Now button that will allow them to self-service the payment.

 Another situation you may encounter if you use deposits for online checkout, is wanting to collect the balance due via invoice in case the card on file cannot be charged or you want to provide them the option to pay on a different card.
-Simply go to the purchase record in the Purchases Tab and select Send An Invoice from the Collect Balance drop down menu.
+Simply go to the purchase record in the Purchases Tab and click on the Collect Balance button.
+This will bring up a pop up window to ask if you want to collect the balance in full or a partial amount.
+You will then select the invoice as the method.

 The Customers experience